-International Exchange Students from CoE Partner Institutions terms.
+International Exchange Students from CoE Partner Institutions

+Undergraduate students from CoE partner institutions may apply to study at the U-M for one or two terms.
 The CoE also accepts exchange student applications through the Global Engineering Education Exchange (GE3) program.
-Prospective exchange students must be nominated by their home institutions and all applications are coordinated by the International Programs in Engineering (IPE) office, 245 Chrysler Center, 2121 Bonisteel Boulevard, Ann Arbor, MI 48109-2092.
-Prospective students should inquire with their home institution's International Exchange office.
+Prospective exchange students must be nominated by their home institutions and all applications are coordinated by the International Programs in Engineering (IPE) office, 245 Chrysler

+Center, 2121 Bonisteel Boulevard, Ann Arbor, MI 48109-2092.
+Prospective students should inquire with their home institution's international exchange office.